 The uniform takes the form of an evening tail coat of dark blue cloth with scarlet collar and cuffs.
 There are three buttons on each front two at the back of the waist, and two at the end of each tail, and also two on each cuff and one above.
 The gilt buttons bear a design of a Garter star within a garter, surmounted by the imperial crown.

 Now that we have covered the gents’ fashion, we can proceed to the ladies.
 The Queen was wearing a beautiful white dress with silver embellishments.
 The jewellery she chose included the fabulous Girls of Great Britain and Ireland Tiara, the Coronation Necklace and Earrings, Queen Victoria’s Diamond Bracelet, her two Royal Family Orders (George V and George VI), and the Collar and Medal of Mubarak the Great.

 The Duchess of Cornwall dazzled in a lace cream dress complete with the beautiful Boucheron Honeycomb Tiara, her chandelier diamond earrings and Royal Family Order of Queen Elizabeth II.
 The Duchess also debuted her Royal Victorian Order for the first time; the Queen granted her the honour back in April of this year.
-The Princess Royal and the Countess of Wessex were also in attendance but, unfortunately, there are no clear pictures of them.Filed under British Royals, Kuwaiti Royals
+The Princess Royal and the Countess of Wessex were also in attendance but, unfortunately, there are no clear pictures of them.Filed under Kuwait, The United Kingdom

-Tagged Elizabeth II, Jewellery, Royal Orders, Sheikh Sabah al-Ahmed, State Visit, The Duchess of Cornwall, The Duke of Edinburgh, The Prince of Wales, Tiaras, Windsor Castle.
+Tagged Elizabeth II of the United Kingdom, Jewellery, Order of Kuwait, Order of Mubarak the Great, Order of the Bath, Orders, Sheikh Sabah al-Ahmed Al-Sabah, State Visit, The Duchess of Cornwall, The Duke of Edinburgh, The Prince of Wales, Tiaras, Windsor Castle.